Lisa-pa/SAMAE/README.rst

 * What happens when you run the filemanager.py file?

         - Simple images
-                1) The image appears with a window aksing you to validate the start of the analysis
+                1) The image appears with a window asking you to validate the start of the analysis
                 2) Scale is automatically detected
-                3) The image is automatically cropped and a window asks you to validate the cropping Initial thresholds are set to (10,15,12,25,2,6).
-In some cases, no image is output, so a second automatic try is launched with thresholds (6,15,6,25,0,0) (thresholds are printed in the command window).
+                3) The image is automatically cropped and a window asks you to validate the cropping Initial thresholds are set to (10, 15, 12, 25, 2, 6).
+In some cases, no image is output, so a second automatic try is launched with thresholds (6, 15, 6, 25, 0, 0).
+                         (to check which thresholds have been used, have a look at the command window).
-                        If the cropping is not validated (max.
-5 times), new thresholds are asked.
+                         If the cropping is not validated, new thresholds are asked (maximum five tries for new thresholds are asked per image).
                          - a) The cropping is too aggressive (often happens in case of darker images).
-Try thresholds (6,15,6,25,0,0) (that is, reduce 1st and 3rd thresholds).
+Try thresholds (6, 15, 6, 25, 0, 0) (that is, reduce 1st and 3rd thresholds).
                          - b) you want to crop more at the top or at the bottom of the image: adapt the last two thresholds, that correspond to additional cropping in mm at the top and at the bottom of the image respectively.
 This is an interesting option in case of an image that presents large white bands different from aponeuroses: by eliminating these bands, you increase your chances to obtain a correct processing.
                 4) The search for aponeuroses begins (1st: superficial aponeurosis; 2nd: deep aponeurosis) A window asks you to validate the contour of the aponeurosis if it has been found.
                         If not satisfied, a second try is launched.